 A student whose appeal is denied will receive notification advising the student of the reason their appeal was denied.
 Notification will be sent from the Financial Aid Office.

 A student has the right to submit a written request for a student meeting to be conducted before the Financial Aid Appeals Committee if he/she does not agree with the outcome of the appeal.
 The student will represent him or herself at the meeting.
 All decisions rendered by the Financial Aid Appeal Committee are final and binding.

 In order to be reinstated to good standing, a student must: (1) meet all financial aid satisfactory progress standards (qualitative, quantitative, and maximum time frame) or (2) successfully petition, under the petition process in Section X.

 A student who attempts to obtain financial aid fraudulently may be suspended from college and from all financial aid program eligibility.
 The College will be required to report such instances to local law enforcement agencies, the U. S. Department of Education, and the Office of Inspector General.
 Restitution will be required of any financial aid received under fraud.

 Financial aid funds are disbursed in equal installments at the first of the each semester.
-If a student only attends one semester, disbursement of loans will be made in two equal disbursements, one at the beginning of the semester and one half way halfway through the semester.
+If a student only attends one semester, disbursement of loans will be made in two equal disbursements, one at the beginning of the semester and one halfway through the semester.
 Funds may be credited to a student’s account to pay registration fees with the balance being disbursed in the form of a check.
-Checks are disbursed at the Cashier's station in the Business Office.
-Questions concerning check disbursement should be referred to the Financial Specialist at 535-5351.
+Checks are disbursed by the Cashier in the Business Office.
+Questions concerning check disbursement should be referred to the cashier at 524-3000 ext.
+3335.

 Financial aid policies and procedures are subject to change without notice to assure compliance with federal regulations.